 How Does A Spectrophotometer Work

 In our post spectrometer vs. spectrophotometer, we explained the difference between the two and how they relate to one another.
-There, we shared that a spectrophotometer can be any number of instruments that measure light.
-All spectrophotometers use a spectrometer.
+There, we shared that a spectrophotometer can be any number of instruments that measure light, and that all spectrophotometers use a spectrometer.
+However, not all spectrometers can be considered spectrophotometers.

-The spectrometer plays a major role in measuring the light, and many other analytical instruments contain spectrometers.
-The spectrophotometer is the full system that contains a light source along with a means to collect the light for measurement.
+The spectrometer plays a major role in measuring the light, and many other analytical instruments contain spectrometers, while the spectrophotometer is the full system that contains a light source along with a means to collect the light for measurement.
+Furthermore, spectrophotometers are considered a type of photometer.

 What Does a Spectrophotometer Measure?